 - View contextual information to drive a more efficient interaction, by upgrading a phone or chat interaction

-Screen-sharing solutions typically require an application to be downloaded.
-These applications take screenshots that are then sent over the network to other participants — usually frame by frame and taking large amounts of bandwidth.
+Screen Sharing on the other side takes screenshots that are then sent over the network to other participants — usually frame by frame and taking large amounts of bandwidth.
 The downside of this approach is that screen updates are slow and low quality.
-But co-browsing actually enables you to browse the internet together, rather than look at an image of a website on someone else’s computer.
+But Co-Browsing actually enables you to browse the internet together, rather than look at an image of a website on someone else’s computer.

 |Unblu Co-Browsing||Screen Sharing|